the-alchemist88/Cpp_helper_codes/Classes/static_members_notes.md

 class Myclass {
 public:

+	Myclass(int x): svar(x) {)  // error, svar is a static variable thus it is already generated before main.
+In CIL, only non-static data members can be initialized

 	static void foo()
 	{
 		bar(); // bar is a non-static member function thus it has a hidden Myclass* paramater, consequently it must be called for an object